 Explore the wildlife near the Whitsundays

 Taking a 180-degree turn and taking a leap back north, for those people whose idea of the perfect holiday is tropical weather and sunny beaches, the Whitsunday Islands might be the right option.
-This archipelago that consists of 74 islands is undoubtedly one of the most popular island destinations on the east coast of the continent, not only because of the impeccable beauty of these unspoiled paradises but also because the Whitsundays are located right in the Great Barrier Reef, the largest coral reef in the world that boasts incredible marine life.
+This archipelago that consists of 74 islands is undoubtedly one of the most popular island destinations on the east coast of the continent.
+When sailing Whitsundays, it’s not only the impeccable beauty of these unspoiled paradises that will make you want to return time and time again.
+The Whitsundays are actually located a stone’s throw away from The Great Barrier Reef, the largest coral reef in the world that boasts incredible marine life.
 So for those who are interested in the brimming wildlife beneath the waves, the Whitsundays are a safe choice.
 You will have a hard time choosing just one island to visit and explore out of those 74!
-Image source